php-coder/togglz-spring-boot/README.md

 does not persist edited features.
 If persistence is needed `FileBasedStateRepository`, `JDBCStateRepository` or any other applicable `StateRepository` can be added to the application context manually.
 When you want to use a `FileBasedStateRepository` you can also use this by providing a `togglz.features-file` application property.
+If the `togglz.features-file` is provided this will take precedence over features provided via application properties and effectively ignoring `togglz.features`.

 ## Application Properties